pgilstru/startup/README.md

 - [x] **HTML pages**: Three HTML pages, one for logging in (login.html), creating an account (register.html), and a home page for viewing and adding list items (index.html).
 - [x] **Links**: After successfully authenticating, the login page will automatically link to the grocery list (index.html).
 - [x] **Text**: Describes each grocery list item by title added with it.
+- [x] **Service**: Displays a random fun fact fetched from an external third-party service.
+Currently have a placeholder at the bottom of the page.
 - [x] **Images**: The application’s logo is a png image displayed on each page.
 - [x] **DB/Login**: Includes text input fields for user username and password, as well as a submit button for signing in and creating an account.
 The displayed grocery list items will be pulled from the database.
-- [x] **WebSocket**: The grocery list items and their checked status are updated and managed in realtime.
+- [x] **WebSocket**: The grocery list items and their checked status are updated and managed in realtime between users.
+As one user adds or changes the status of an item, that is reflected for all other users.

 ## CSS Usage Specifics